metanef/freel1fe/README.md

-# 💰 Quand serai-je millionnaire ?
+# 💰 When would I be a millionnaire ?

 Interactive compound interest calculator — visualize your path to **€1,000,000**.